margaretmwaura/webscrapper-frontend/README.md

 # French Learning Pronouniciation App

 This app gives students a chance to practice their french pronouniciation.
 The students can use the audio in the learning section to practice their french.
 The audio being played has been scraped from https://www.rocketlanguages.com/french/lessons/french-alphabet in the backend.
-The audio offers good pronouniciation that the students can gauge themselves against.
+The audio offers good pronouniciation that the students can use to gauge their pronounciation.

 Since the platform serves as a learning plarform, there is a section that allows users to add their todo lists and also notes of what they have learnt so far.
 As students they are meant to complete their tasks at given time, hence they are encouraged to set reminders for their tasks.
 If they do not set reminders, reminders are automatically set for the todo list items 20 minutes apart.

 The calendar section shows their list of tasks mapped throught their day.

-### Technologies used

-The app is built on vuejs3 , Vite , Tailwind , Pinia for the store, ApolloClient and vuejs3 composables.
-For Authentication the project utilizes firebase auth.
-We have also utilized docker for containeraization and Jenkins for CI/CD.

 ### Design Inspo